History of the Doves Type

 Written by Robert Green.

 In 2016, Green undertook further work to improve the digital font for contemporary usage.
 This latest release of the updated Doves Type® contains extended glyph coverage including small caps, together with both lining and tabular figures.
-Download a PDF specimen and buy the font here.
+Purchase a Licence to use the font here.

 • Economist: The Fight Over The Doves